Make Spaces, Folders, Lists, and tasks private so only certain people can access them.

 - Guests do not have access to Spaces.

-Make a Space private
+Make a location private in ClickUp 4.0

 - Select Sharing & Permissions.